 With regards to safeguarding we will consider our duties under the Equality Act 2010 and our general and specific duties under the Public Sector Equality Duty.
+General duties include: Eliminate discrimination, harassment, victimisation, and other conduct that is prohibited by the Equality Act 2010.

-General duties include:
+Advance equality of opportunity between people who share a protected characteristic and people who do not share it.

-- Eliminate discrimination, harassment, victimisation, and other conduct that is prohibited by the Equality Act 2010. - Advance equality of opportunity between people who share a protected characteristic and people who do not share it. - Foster good relations across all protected characteristics between people who share a protected characteristic and people who do not share it.
+Foster good relations across all protected characteristics between people who share a protected characteristic and people who do not share it.

-Details of our specific duties are published under Milford School's equality statement and measurable objectives.
-These are available on our website - www.milford.surrey.sch.uk
+Details of our specific duties are published under [name of setting] equality statement and measurable objectives.
+These are available on our website [hyperlink to document].

 Staff are aware of the additional barriers to recognising abuse and neglect in children with Special Educational Needs and Disabilities (SEND).
-This will be in line with our Special Educational Needs and Disability Policy and is available on our website.
+This will be in line with our Special Educational Needs and Disability Policy.